By Jennifer Sams, MD, FACC

 Women should see their doctors and know their numbers.
 What is your blood pressure?
 What is your most recent cholesterol?
 Half of Americans have high blood pressure, high cholesterol or smoke.

 To help reduce risk of heart disease, a woman should address the risk factors she can control, see her physician, and take medications that are prescribed.
-Visit our online risk factor assessment Know Your Numbers at heart.eCommunity.com to get started today.
+To get started, attend a Know Your Numbers screening near you or complete an online risk factor assessment.

 In addition, there are several lifestyle changes a woman can make to reduce her risk of heart disease.
 These include: